apigspawner/clarde/README.md

 ### Conversation History Management

-Clarde Chatbot provides robust conversation history management capabilities.
+Clarde provides robust conversation history management capabilities.
 You can save your ongoing discussions to files using the `/save` command, and later reload them using the `/load` command.
 This feature ensures that you can pick up where you left off and maintain the context of your conversations.

 ### Personalization

-Clarde Chatbot can be further customized to suit your preferences.
+Clarde can be further customized to suit your preferences.
 You can modify the application's behavior, appearance, and response styles by adjusting the configuration settings or by contributing to the project's ongoing development.

 ## Configuration